 Why The U.S. Ranks At The Bottom In A Foreign Aid Index

-The United States' commitment to global development does not look good compared to other wealthy countries – and it's likely to get worse.
+The United States' commitment to global development does not look good compared with that of other wealthy countries — and it's likely to get worse.

-According to an annual index released Tuesday by the Center for Global Development (CGD) that ranks 27 of the world's wealthiest countries, the U.S. scored dead last on foreign aid contributions and quality — despite being the largest donor in dollar amount.
-That's because in 2017, it allocated a mere 0.18 percent of its gross national income (GNI) for development assistance.
+According to an annual index released Tuesday by the Center for Global Development that ranks 27 of the world's wealthiest countries, the U.S. scored dead last on foreign aid contributions and quality — despite being the largest donor in dollar amount.
+That's because in 2017, it allocated a mere 0.18 percent of its gross national income for development assistance.
 That is well short of the 0.7 percent that wealthy countries have committed to strive for since 1970.
 (Only seven countries met or exceeded that target in 2016.)

 Not only that, but by the measures of the index, American aid is also poor quality.
 When the index assessed aid given directly to recipient countries, the U.S. performed below average on every measure of quality (efficient use, transparency, building up institutions in recipient countries and reducing their administrative burden).